Cross-dressing: Across media

 Women dressed as men, and less often men dressed as women, is a common trope in fiction and folklore.
 For example, in Thrymskvitha, Thor disguised himself as Freya.
 These disguises were also popular in Gothic fiction, such as in works by Charles Dickens, Alexandre Dumas, père, and Eugène Sue, and in a number of Shakespeare's plays, such as Twelfth Night.
 In The Wind in the Willows, Toad dresses as a washerwoman, and in The Lord of the Rings, Éowyn pretends to be a man.

 In science fiction, fantasy and women's literature, this literary motif is occasionally taken further, with literal transformation of a character from male to female or vice versa.
 Virginia Woolf's Orlando: A Biography focuses on a man who becomes a woman, as does a warrior in Peter S. Beagle's The Innkeeper's Song; while in Geoff Ryman's The Warrior Who Carried Life, Cara magically transforms herself into a man.

+Ma Rainey, a pioneer of the blues genre in the late 19th century, was known for her masculine presenting attire as part of her stage performances and openly defying the conventional gender expectations for Black women performers of her time.
+Gladys Bentley was another notable cross-dressing figure in 1920s media popularized for her bawdy songs and three piece suits.
+She experienced both acclaim and harassment for her cross-dressing and butch persona onstage and employed a chorus of drag queens as her backup singers.